jeffreyfloyd/DST-and-traffic-implications/README.md

 ### Problem Statement
-We have been contracted by a rideshare company to look into the impacts of the spring and fall Daylight Savings Time changes on traffic accidents.
+We have been contracted by a rideshare company to look into the impacts of the Spring and Fall Daylight Savings Time changes on traffic accidents.
 To accomplish this we will be using Sobhan Moosavi’s US Accidents dataset that has gathered ~ 1.5 million US traffic accidents from February 2016 to December of 2020.
 The goal of this project will be to develop a model that can predict the severity (on a 1-4 scale) of a given traffic accident, and then deploy that model for use in real-time.

 ### Background
-Daylight Savings Time (DST) is an annual time change that occurs in the spring and fall in nearly seventy (70) countries across the globe.
+Daylight Savings Time (DST) is an annual time change that occurs in the Spring and Fall in nearly seventy (70) countries across the globe.
 In the United States the time change to DST begins annually at 2:00 AM on the second Sunday in March.
 DST ends at 2:00 AM on the first Sunday in November.
 Numerous studies have been done attempting to correlate the change to DST and negative health and behavioral impacts.

 ### Data Cleaning and EDA